 Prices increase, Alegre-Smith explained, if both web and high-resolution images are needed.
 If the photographer is also producing flyers, virtual tours, or any other marketing piece, then obviously the price would go up from there.

-Finally, in our recent blogs "First Impressions of a Home Start with Photographs" and "Photos are the Internet Age’s Curb Appeal", you can find some tips on how to stage your home for photographs.
+Finally, in our recent blogs "How to Virtually Stage Your Home Even if You're Tech-Challenged" and "Should You Use Drones to Market Your Home?", you can find some tips on how to stage your home for photographs.
 Photoshop can improve upon the look and feel of your space, but don’t expect miracles.
 Don’t also expect the photographer to clean up your clutter to better stage the pictures; make sure to take some notes from the five great tips provided in the first impressions blog post, and act on them before your photographer shows up!